chrisguest75/docker_examples/README.md

 ## 📝 TODO

+1. cgroups and namespaces
+1. Start a cgroup manually using an unpacked container.
+1. Can I use a cgroup command inside a container?
-1. You can use --output path to output the image to a folder https://docs.docker.com/engine/reference/commandline/build/#custom-build-outputs
+1. You can use --output path to output the image to a folder (exploring images) https://docs.docker.com/engine/reference/commandline/build/#custom-build-outputs
 1. quay.io and special labels
 1. botb - break out the box image https://github.com/brompwnie/botb